 Integrated Yoga Therapy Approach as taught to me by my SVYASA (Swami Vivekananda Anusandhana Samstha, Bangalore) teachers uses Panch Kosha as a foundation to help people heal themselves.
 So based on the theory that any problem can be resolved by balancing and harmonizing these layers (koshas), we design the therapy to help the client overcome or manage the disease.
 Various techniques are directed at each kosha and the attachéd diagram will make it clear.

 In fact most alternate healing therapies work on this holistic approach – not treating the body or an organ in isolation but in treating the entire system of our body and its energies as a interlinked whole system.
 Diabetes doesn’t get cured by taking insulin – working on why the body has stopped making insulin and why is this imbalance caused and fixing that can cure it!
 Taking insulin is just like putting bandaid on the wound!
 Doesn’t mean we stop taking medicines – but it means that along with medicines using such methods to identify and fix the root cause is the need of the day.

 So each time I have a disease or chronic problem (of course, this doesn’t apply to accidental injuries or viral infections) I would look at these 5 layers of my body and work at balancing them in order to finally feel fit and fine!

-All my yoga sessions are broadly based on this Panch Kosha Theory and designed on the principles of balancing these koshas in every session!
+All my sessions are broadly based on this Panch Kosha Theory and designed on the principles of balancing these koshas in every session!